 Here is a snapshot of our results.
 While 2020 was a tough year in many ways, the Sting companies still produced strong results that we’re very proud over.

-Please click on the image below to download our latest annual report in full.
+Please click on the image below to see our latest status report in full.

 Board of Directors, Stockholm Innovation & Growth AB